 Online students are generally able to sign themselves up for classes.
-Guest Students get that ability from the moment their application is processed, and online program students are able to do so after the end of their first semester (prior to which time they do so through their advisor).
+A guest student has that ability from the moment his or her application is processed, and an online program student can do so after the end of his or her first semester (prior to which time his or her advisor must complete the process).
 You may register for any class for which you meet the prerequisites.

-Step #2- Click on the “Registration” tab of the left sidebar.
+Step #2 — Click on the “Registration” tab on the left sidebar.

-If you have any questions about programs or courses, please contact our office at email@example.com or by clicking here!
+If you have any questions about programs or courses, please contact our office at email@example.com or click here!

 Understanding Online Sessions vs. Semesters

-Maranatha Online now has four sessions per semester, all starting on a Tuesday and ending on a Saturday.
+Maranatha Online now has six sessions per calendar year, all starting on a Tuesday and ending on a Saturday.

-- The D Session begins on the same Tuesday as the A Session and ends fifteen Saturdays later, one week prior to the end of B Session (15 weeks)
+- The D Session begins on the same Tuesday as the A Session and ends fifteen Saturdays later, one week prior to the end of the B Session (15 weeks).

 Students may wonder why there are C and D Sessions.
-Certain classes, due to the content and type of material, do not fit well into an 8-week block.
-For example, most of the courses in the D Sessions are 4-5 credits, reflecting significantly more work than the standard 3-credit classes.
+Certain classes, due to the content and type of material, do not fit well into an eight-week block.
+For example, most of the courses in the D Sessions are four to five credits, reflecting significantly more work than the standard three-credit classes.